 History of the Harbor

-Do an online search for Pearl Harbor and you’ll find countless search results pointing towards one devastating day in the harbor’s history.
+Do an online search for Pearl Harbor and you’ll find countless results pointing towards one devastating day in the history of the harbor.
 On December 7th, 1941, with the rest of the world already locked in battle, the United States was forced into the fray when Japanese bombers flew in and killed well over two thousand American sailors and soldiers.
 But that can’t be the only story that the harbor has to tell, can it?
 There’s much more to Pearl Harbor than the 1941 tragedy, and it has a rich past that deserves retelling, one that we aim to summarize so you can be well-informed during your Oahu vacation.

 Before the War, Before America